hsf-training/hsf-training-docker/setup.md

 > ## MacOS and Windows users
 >
 > If you're not on Linux, you will need to edit these configuration files from within the podman virtual linux machine.
-> You can do this by connectng the the VM with
+> You can do this by connecting the the VM with
 > ~~~bash
 > podman machine ssh
 > ~~~